 Godliness In The Workplace

-Many of these principles still have to be taught to new believers.
-They go against the way of the world and our own selfish default behaviour.
+Many of these principles still have to be taught to new believers because they go against our own selfish default behaviour.
 Without being taught the truth, a Christian can become a spiritual liability in the workplace especially where other believers are involved.
 The family nature of Christian fellowship can allow the lazy, self-centred and ill-disciplined believer to spiritualise their faults and fail to see the significance of honouring God as they work.
 So, let us examine ourselves.
 Grumbling against our boss will slander the name of God.
-However, if we do obey the Bible’s teaching, and urge others to join us in setting a godly example, the workplace can be transformed and the Lord Jesus is glorified.
+However, if we do obey the Bible’s teaching, and urge others to join us in setting a godly example, the workplace can be transformed, and the Lord Jesus is glorified.